ahmediq-git/p06-Opensource_Backend/Development/Sprint-3/readme.md

     In the next sprint the UI will be bundled with the server and when the server starts, the UI will also start on a separate port
-* A deployment does exist at https://ezbase-frontend.vercel.app/ , However the backend is deployed on Koyeb which provides ephemeral disk storage and may result in variying performance.
-Additionally realtime stuff is not possible due to the nature of the deployment platform and hence the page is removed on the deployment.
+* A deployment does exist at https://ezbase-frontend.vercel.app/ , However the backend is deployed on Koyeb which provides ephemeral disk storage and may result in varying performance.
+Additionally realtime stuff is not possible due to the nature of the deployment platform and hence the page is not present on the deployed site.
+Also refrain from stress testing too much as heavy traffic may incur hosting costs.

 ------------------------------------------------------------------------------------------------